 Many years ago, your loved one made the wise decision to create an estate plan to allow for the management of his affairs following his incapacity or death.
-If you now suspect that his health is suffering, it may be time to step in as the successor trustee.
+If you now suspect that his health is suffering, it may be time to step in as the successor trustee, taking over as trustee for your loved one.
 Your role as the successor is to oversee and protect the assets of the trust.

 Even if your loved one created an estate plan that contains provisions for his disability or incapacity, it is important to use caution before proceeding.
 Consider taking the following steps: